 Client satisfaction is critical to the success of any law firm.
-It is vital that the vast majority of your clients walk away feeling as if they have received competent, communicative and diligent representation.
+The vast majority of your clients must walk away feeling as if they have received competent, communicative, and diligent representation.

 Happy clients will refer their friends and family.
 Happy clients will pay their bills.
 Happy clients will give you positive reviews.
 If they need legal services in the future, happy clients will come back.